 What does Google have to say about all of this?

 Brace yourself.
 From the mouth of the behemoth themselves; Google tested the difference in load times spanning 10-30 pages of SERP results and determined that an increase of just 500 milliseconds (1/2 of one second) made the difference between whether users would wait for your site to load or abandon ship.
-With Google's ever increasing focus on the user experience and AMP pages, you can be fairly certain that site speed is, and will be, a major ranking factor.
+With Google's ever-increasing focus on the user experience and AMP pages, you can be fairly certain that site speed is, and will be, a major ranking factor.

 So what's the fix?

 Now you've got your thinking cap on!
 Great.
-We're going to walk you thru a "down and dirty" guide to DIY site optimization.
+We're going to walk you through a "down and dirty" guide to DIY site optimization.
 However, keep in mind no matter how much shine you put on your "car" it's only ever going to run as fast as what the engine under the hood allows.

 WP Engine was designed with speed, optimization, and security in mind.
 They offer intelligent web request routing, a GEO distributed content delivery network, reduced latency and overhead, and a system that is designed to scale as you do.
 Once you've got your on-page stuff covered, we highly, highly suggest you give WP Engine a look for your hosting.